-- Torishima Island homes a number of tens of thousands of breeding pairs Tristram's storm petrel and other birds like black-footed albatross, blue rock thrush, common kestrel and Japanese murrelet, but the population of short-tailed albatross has been slow to recover, with its recovery hampered by the large numbers of black rats, which are the only remaining mammal on the isle.
-Dolphins and Humpback whales often appear around Torishima Island during breeding and migration seasons.
+Torishima have always been uninhabited, except for occasional shipwreck survivors.
+The island homes tens of thousands of breeding seabirds, including storm petrel, short-tailed and black-footed albatross, blue rock thrush, common kestrel, Japanese murrelet.
+Black rats are the only remaining mammal on the isle.
+Dolphins and humpback whales often appear around Torishima during breeding and migration seasons.

 The Torishima Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Torishima Island, Japan.